rings header text

 2) Accept what is.
 Look with calm living-kindness at exactly what is actually happening, accepting the present moment with no immediate reaction, no additional drama, no "poor me" story.

 3) Move on.
 Choose what seems to be an appropriate course of action to deal with what is, a course of action which will serve to plant new seeds for the future.
-The best results will always be obtained when the course of action is in harmony with the love, harmony and beauty of Divine Presence.
+The best results will always be obtained when the course of action is in harmony with your True Nature, manifesting beneficent attributes such as generosity, compassion, harmony, beauty, tolerance and loving-kindness.

 We must allow the ego, the little self, to help to protect and maintain our human body, but we must rise above any excessive preoccupation with its dysfunctional rambling, and allow the wondrous Divine Presence to be our guide.